-(b) The greatest increase in ionization enthalpy is experienced on removal of electron from core noble gas configuration.
+(b) The greatest increase in ionization enthalpy is experienced on the removal of an electron from core noble gas configuration.

 (c) End of valence electrons is marked by a big jump in ionization enthalpy.

-2. For orbitals having lower value of ‘n’ the removal of an electron is easy compared to the orbitals having higher value of ‘n’.
+2. For orbitals having a lower value of ‘n’ the removal of an electron is easy compared to the orbitals having a higher value of ‘n’.

-Because the electrons of orbitals having lower value of ‘n’ are highly attracted to nucleus than that of the electrons of orbitals having higher value of ‘n’
+Because the electrons of orbitals having a lower value of ‘n’ are highly attracted to the nucleus than that of the electrons of orbitals having a higher value of ‘n’

 Q-38) Considering the elements B, Al, Mg, and K, the correct order of their metallic